MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-agent-calendar.md

 ## Shift bookings view for supervisors

 The shift booking list view lets supervisors view the bookings that are imported from their third-party workforce management system.
-Using this view, supervisors can access a consolidated list of bookings for all agents in their system.
+Supervisors can use this view to access a consolidated list of bookings for all agents in their system.
 The shift bookings view offers a comprehensive breakdown of each agent’s individual activities, including work hours, time off, lunch breaks, trainings, and more.

 Administrators can utilize this view to verify the proper functioning of the third-party adapter booking sync process.